sujeet69-sr/interview/README.md

 Test Locally
     To test in local use the serverless-offline plugin
-        1. install dependency npm install
+        1. Install dependency npm install
+        2. Run docker run -p 8000:8000 amazon/dynamodb-local
         2. Run serverless offline
         3. Will get list of endpoint's api list